LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 ## Objectives

-In this exercise, you will learn how developers can use AMA and AMA Dev Tools to modernize an existing Java Enterprise Application for target MoRE (Modernized Runtime Extension for Java).
+In this exercise, you will learn how developers can use the **Application Modernization Accelerator (AMA)** and the **Application Modernization Accelerator Developer Tools (AMA Dev Tools)** to modernize an existing Java Enterprise Application for the target runtime **Modernized Runtime Extension for Java (MoRE)**.

+The lab consists of three parts:

+- Part 1: AMA - Analyze the application WhereAmI using AMA
+- Part 2: AMA Dev Tools - Modernize the application WhereAmI using the AMA Dev Tools
+- Part 3: MoRE - Create in MoRE a managed Liberty cluster and deploy the application

+You will need an estimated **60 to 90 minutes** to complete all parts of the lab.
+The parts should be done in sequence.

 At the end of this lab, you should be able to: